tkwidmer/personal_site/_pages/boots.md

   <div class="col-sm-6 pull-right">
     <img src="https://41.media.tumblr.com/59662ba7cb69cec53855ddb03927de95/tumblr_nvfef6BoPw1qz7dx8o1_1280.jpg" class="img-responsive fspace1">
+    <small> photo by irish </small>
   </div>

 </div>

 <div class="row vspace2">
   <div class="col-sm-6">
-    <h2> Booking </h2>
+    <h2 id="booking"> Booking </h2>

     <p>
       I'm available to bootblack around the bay area and around the country at conferences, bars, parties, and other events.
 I own my own portable stand and a shoeshine box, but am happy to work on any equipment you already have set up.
     </p>

     <p>
       If you are looking for a bootblack for your event, please send me a message.
 If my schedule allows it, I'd love to black your event.
 You can also email me at tkwidmer [at] gmail [dot] com.
-I black at events for free, and accept tips from customers.
+I black at events for free, and usually accept tips from customers (although this can be negotiated).
     </p>
   </div>
   <div class="col-sm-6">